 Of course, this isn’t a rigid definition.
 For instance, a porcelain crown can save a tooth with a deep crack.
 At the same time, that crown can change the shape of that same tooth to make it more aesthetically pleasing.

-At Gentle Dentistry, Dr. Rasmussen uses a variety of different procedures to give our patients the whitest, most beautiful smiles.
+At Gentle Dentistry, Drs.
+Rasmussen and del Cueto use a variety of different procedures to give our patients the whitest, most beautiful smiles.

 Veneers — Ultra-thin porcelain shells are placed over the front sides of the teeth.
 Veneers can change the color or shape of the teeth.
 They can correct unevenly spaced, crooked, chipped, oddly shaped, or badly discolored teeth.